Rodgers, Tonyan lead Packers to 30-16 victory over Falcons

 The Packers (4-0) have opened a season by scoring at least 30 points in four straight games for the first time in franchise history.

-Green Bay’s Davante Adams sat out a second straight game with a hamstring injury and Allen Lazard is on injured reserve with a core problem.
+Green Bay star receiver Davante Adams sat out a second straight game with a hamstring injury and Allen Lazard is on injured reserve with a core problem.
 A knee injury sidelined veteran tight end Marcedes Lewis.

 Yet that didn’t slow down Rodgers, who capitalized on Atlanta’s depleted secondary.